albertoivo/item-catalog-fullstacknd/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This is a project for Udacity Course Nanodegree Full Stack Web Developer.
+It's a catalog of products categorized by categories.
+Any authenticated user can add items in the app.
+But only the owner can delete or edit the item.
+For this project I developed with Python, Flask and SQLAlchemy in the backend.
+SQLite for the data persistence and pure HTML/CSS/JS for the frontend.

 ## Table of contents